 Africa Infrastructure Relief and Support

-Ensuring the availability of stable, sustainable medical oxygen to patients in the Gambia, Sierra Leone, and Liberia
+Ensuring the availability of stable, sustainable medical oxygen and reliable power in West Africa.

 visual bubble